shinsenter/defer.js/docs/apis.md

 </script>
 ```
 **Example**
-Lazy load a Youtube video.
+Lazy loading a YouTube video.

-This example uses the `Defer.dom()` method to defer a load of a Youtube iframe.
+This example uses the `Defer.dom()` method to defer loading a YouTube iframe.

 ```html
 <div id="demo-youtube">